jlahteenm/stacked-stats-card/README.md

 - Month mode shows the last 13 months.
 - All buckets are zero-filled to ensure alignment.
 - Colors are auto-generated unless overridden.

 ---

+## ⚠️ Known Issues

+- Week mode uses ISO weeks (Mon–Sun) and is not yet configurable.
+- Sensors without units may display inconsistently depending on Home Assistant’s history API.
+- Very large datasets (hundreds of entities or long history windows) may cause slow rendering on older devices.
+- Chart.js tooltips may overlap on very dense data.
+- Navigation beyond available history is currently clamped but not visually indicated.

+---